wrahool/wrahool.github.io/_pages/miscellaneous.md

 - Back to the Future
 - Lion King
 - Coco
+- Monty Python and the Holy Grail
+- Piku
+- Monty Python and the Life of Brian
+- Rush
+- Ford v Ferrari
+- Deadpool

 ### Podcasts
 Here are some podcasts I typically listen to -